orb-lang/espalier/doc/md/peg/codegen.md

         :newLine()
-   -- Build the SUPPRESS function here, this requires finding the -- hidden rules and suppressing them suppressHiddens(rules, feed)
+   -- Build the SUPPRESS function here, this requires finding the -- hidden rules and suppressing them suppressHiddens(grammar, feed)

-   -- aggregate rules into the feed for rule in rules :filter 'rule' do
+   -- aggregate rules into the feed for rule in grammar :filter 'rule' do
       rule:toLpeg(feed)
    end